BenBeatty555/Website-Various-/README.md

 # Website-Various-

-This is a collection of website stuff ive made
+This is a collection of website stuff I've made, no longer active since github web-hosting is only free for one year